Deacons for Defense and Justice: Role

 In Bogalusa, the Deacons worked with CORE on their campaigns.
 When the local police and Ku Klux Klan joined forces to attempt to harass two white CORE members and drive them out of town, the Deacons intervened on behalf of the white volunteers, protecting them from the police.
-The Deacons stood guard outside CORE headquarters and patrolled the African American community.
+The Deacons stood guard outside CORE headquarters and patrolled the Foundational Black American community.
 The Deacons would protect both white and black activists as they canvassed looking for voters.
 They would also transport civil rights workers into and out of Bogalusa.
 There were by-laws that each member had to uphold.
 Sims was very clear about the roles of the Deacons: they were to act in self-defense only.

 The Deacons were instrumental in other campaigns led by the Civil Rights Movement.
 Activist James Meredith organized the June 1966 March Against Fear, to go from Memphis, Tennessee to Jackson, Mississippi.
-He wanted a low-key affair, but was shot and wounded early in the march.
+He wanted a low-key affair but was shot and wounded early in the march.
 Other major civil rights leaders and organizations recruited hundreds and then thousands of marchers in order to continue Meredith's effort.

 According to in a 1999 article, activist Stokely Carmichael encouraged having the Deacons provide security for the remainder of the march.
 After some debate, many civil rights leaders agreed, including Rev. Martin Luther King Jr. Umoja wrote, "Finally, though expressing reservations, King conceded to Carmichael's proposals to maintain unity in the march and the movement.
 The involvement and association of the Deacons with the march signified a shift in the civil rights movement, which had been popularly projected as a 'nonviolent movement."'

 Stokely Carmichael had first made a speech about Black Power in Mobile, Alabama in 1965, when marchers demonstrating for the vote reached the state capital from Selma.
 In 1967 Carmichael said, "Those of us who advocate Black Power are quite clear in our own minds that a 'non-violent' approach to civil rights is an approach black people cannot afford and a luxury white people do not deserve."